 People aren’t really going hungry in North Down ….. are they?

-Helen Sloan, General Manager, Storehouse North Down said “ Having plenty of food in the cupboards is something we take for granted.
-But what would happen if your salary stopped?
+Having plenty of food in the cupboards is something many take for granted.
+But what happens if your salary or benefits are stopped?
 You might last a few weeks even a few months, but then where would you turn?”

 “Hundreds of families in North Down live close to or at the edge of their finances.
 For many, simply getting by is a struggle, so when personal crisis hits – like redundancy, illness, homelessness or separation – finding the next meal can be a real challenge.”

-Now, Storehouse North Down is somewhere where people in need can turn to for help.
+Storehouse North Down is a food bank where people in need can turn to for help.

-Set up in September 2012 Storehouse North Down is a charity dedicated to be a real answer for those families and individuals across North Down who have no safety net.
+Set up in September 2012 Storehouse North Down is a charity dedicated to be a real answer for those families and individuals across North Down without a safety net.
 It was formed when many churches in North Down came together to fight poverty in Jesus’ name.
-Eight months on this vital food ministry is now supported by 35 local churches, statutory and voluntary agencies, businesses, schools, MLAs and individuals.
+Seven years on, sadly, this vital food ministry is still needed.
+It is supported by over 50 churches in the ARds and North Down area, by, statutory and voluntary agencies, businesses, schools, MLAs and individuals.

-Based in a large warehouse in Bangor, Storehouse North Down is managed and staffed by volunteers.
-It is open every Monday and Thursday from 2.00-4.00pm, and on the first Tuesday of the month from 7.30-9.00pm.
+Based in Bangor, Storehouse North Down is managed and staffed by volunteers.
+It is open every Monday and Thursday from 2.00-4.00pm,.
 Food is supplied on an on-going basis by churches, schools and other bodies.
-Partnering with established and skilled agencies, charities and churches, Storehouse North Down works on a daily basis with families and individuals who are experiencing difficulties.
-Through these partnerships Storehouse North Down operates on a referral basis and connects with those most genuinely in need.
+Storehouse North Down works in partnership with established and skilled agencies, charities and churches, Through these partnerships Storehouse North Down operates on a referral basis and connects with those most genuinely in need.
 The aim is to break the cycle of poverty that many, through no fault of their own, find themselves in, by providing emergency food packages.
 Each food package provides a family or individual with three days of emergency food which will be supplied up to six times over a six month period.